Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability

-Under the flexible demand model M1-c, an RCHP can import electricity from the grid when it enhances profitability but cannot export power.
+\paragraph{2) RCHP as a Price-elastic Consumer.} Under the flexible demand model M1-c, an RCHP can import electricity from the grid when it enhances profitability but cannot export power.
 Compared to M0, M1-c introduces a different cost structure, where electricity prices directly impact hydrogen production costs.
-The costs of purchasing RECs to certify grid-imported electricity as renewable must be included.
+Moreover, to meet green hydrogen certification standards, the costs of purchasing RECs for grid-imported electricity must be included.
 These costs are mostly ignored in the literature.